 The URL filtering tool serves two main purposes:

-If there are problems accessing a URL, administrators can make sure access is not denied by the URL filtering feature included in Endpoint Protection Plus.
+If there are problems accessing a URL, administrators can make sure access is not denied by the URL filtering feature included in Adaptive Defense and Endpoint Protection.

 Administrators will be able to see detailed information about the URLs accessed on certain computers.